LucasAraldi-Dev/LucasAraldi-Dev/ReadMe.md

 # 💫 About Me:
-Hi 👋🏻, I'm Lucas Araldi
+Hi 👋🏻, I'm Lucas Araldi !
+I am a web developer with a passion for creating innovative and elegant solutions to real-world problems.
+I am constantly learning and seeking to improve my skills to deliver the best possible results for my clients.

 ## 🌐 Socials: